Two Scenes from the Civil War

 Pages 46-63

-Introductory Note: “Two Scenes from the Civil War” is a politically biased story set during the English Civil War in the late 1600s.
-Although the story features the rise of Oliver Cromwell to Lord Protector, and Cromwell’s character plays a central role in the story, it is not entirely historically accurate; rather, the story focuses on honor and other aristocratic values: The construction of the characters illuminates Victorian ideals about ladies, gentlemen, and even the lower servant classes and their duties.
-Furthermore, the emotional plot development and the emphasis on the moral and heroic mother made this story especially appealing to women—the protectors of the home.
-This piece participates well in important Victorian debates about the home and the role of women, and in a broader sense, it romantically appraises English history.
+Introductory Note: “Two Scenes from the Civil War” is a story set during the English Civil War in the 1640s.
+Although the story features the rise of Oliver Cromwell to Lord Protector, and Cromwell’s character plays a central role in the story, it is not entirely historically accurate; rather, the story focuses on honor and other aristocratic values.
+The construction of the characters illuminates Victorian ideals about ladies, gentlemen, and even the lower servant classes and their duties.
+Furthermore, the emotional plot development and the emphasis on the moral and heroic mother would have made this story especially appealing to women—the protectors of the home.
+This piece participates in Victorian debates about the home and the role of women, and in a broader sense, it romantically appraises English history.

 BY THE AUTHOR OF “RICHELIEU.”